A Survey of Continual Reinforcement Learning: Biography Section

 Recent advancements have introduced novel techniques to enhance the distillation process.
 For example, an experience consistency distillation method for robotic manipulation tasks \cite{zhao2024ExperienceConsistency} combines policy distillation with experience distillation, leveraging \textit{Fréchet Inception Distance} (FID) loss to maintain distribution consistency between original and distilled experiences.
 This approach not only mitigates forgetting but also optimizes memory usage by compressing experiences into a compact representation, which is then replayed during training.
 Furthermore, \textit{UCB lifelong value distillation} (UCBlvd) \cite{amani2023provably} incorporates theoretical guarantees into the distillation process, ensuring sublinear regret and computational efficiency in CRL.
-By leveraging linear representations and \textit{Quadratically Constrained Quadratic Programming} (QCQP), UCBlvd minimizes computational complexity while achieving effective policy merging across tasks.
+By leveraging linear representations and \textit{Quadratically Constrained Quadratic Programming} (QCQP), UCBlvd minimizes computational complexity while achieving effective merging.

 These advancements also collectively highlight a trend toward leveraging distillation not only as a tool for policy merging but also as a means to improve data efficiency and scalability in CRL \cite{tessler2017DeepHierarchical,craig2021pseudo,zhou2022forgetting}.
-Despite their successes, challenges remain, such as optimizing the distillation process for diverse task distributions and ensuring the scalability of these methods to a larger number of tasks or more complex environments.
+Relatedly, knowledge-centric retention objectives have been explored to preserve transferable representations across tasks \cite{fu2025knowledge}.
+Despite their successes, challenges remain, such as optimizing the distillation process for diverse task distributions and ensuring the scalability to a larger number of tasks or more complex environments.